About the process

 *Adjudicators hourly rate applies

-*On average an adjudicator charges an hourly rate which varies between $245 to $450 per hour (exclusive of GST) depending on the adjudicator allocated.
+*On average an adjudicator charges an hourly rate which varies between $245 to $450 per hour (exclusive of GST) depending on the level of experience of the adjudicator appointed.

 The relevant fees are payable at the time the parties to an adjudication are notified of a decision by the adjudicator.
-However, the level of the adjudicator’s fees depends on the quantum of the matter.
+However, the amount of the adjudicator's fees will depend on the number and complexity of the issues in dispute.

 Adjudication certificate fees